 Damages.
-You must include in gross income compensation you receive during the tax year as a result of any of the following injuries that are connected with your business:
+You must include in gross income compensation you receive during the tax year as a result of any of the following injuries that are connected with your business.

-- 1) Patent infringement,
+- Patent infringement.

-- 2) Breach of contract or fiduciary duty, or
+- Breach of contract or fiduciary duty.

-- 3) Antitrust injury.
+- Antitrust injury.

 Economic injury.
 You may be entitled to a deduction against the income if it compensates you for actual economic injury.
-Your deduction is the smaller of:
+Your deduction is the smaller of the following amounts.

-- 1) The amount you receive or accrue for damages in the tax year reduced by the amount you pay or incur in the tax year to recover that amount, or - 2) Your loss from the injury that you have not yet deducted.
+- The amount you receive or accrue for damages in the tax year reduced by the amount you pay or incur in the tax year to recover that amount. - Your loss from the injury that you have not yet deducted.